Antipurity/webenv/docs/FUTURE.md

     - (And other potential 'prompt-engineering' helpers, once they are known.)

 - Bugfix: make `<iframe>`s work like they do for humans (scroll when scrolling with mouse over them, accept mouse/keyboard control when focused, accumulate `directLink`s).

+- Communication:
+    - Replace Web Socket communication with WebRTC, to drop dropped packets rather than re-send them.
+    - Compression.
+Examples:
+        - Values: only transmit the difference between values and a simple shared prediction model, and entropy-encode that.
+        - Control (JSON, currently): just compress.
+        - Computation: possibly, communicate each value's precision, so that agents only have to predict the general area, not the precise imprecise values.
+(If agents are well-trained, this allows users to safely use a really low resolution, maybe 4-bits-per-value.)